fahimehazari/BoneMicrostructureAanalysisTool/README.md

 * The ORMIR method from the 2022 ORMIR workshop in Maastricht can be accessed on their [GitHub page](https://github.com/SpectraCollab/ORMIR_XCT).
 To download and install it using Git Bash, specific commands need to be executed.

 * For the MIPT_OULU implementations, the code is available on their [GitHub page](https://github.com/MIPT-Oulu/SubregionalCartilageAnalysis).
-It can be downloaded and installed by following the provided steps.

 Note that the installation steps mentioned above are only required for the initial use of the script.